-On a hill on the outskirts of Rapid City, South Dakota, stands a church that looks like it’s missing its matching fjord.
-The Chapel in the Hills is an exact replica of the Borgund Stavkirke, a church built around 1150 near Laerdal, Norway.
+On a hill on the outskirts of Rapid City, South Dakota, the Chapel in the Hills is an exact replica of the Borgund Stavkirke, a church built around 1150 near Laerdal, Norway.

 Take note of the large ring on the front door.
 Known as the Sanctuary Ring, in Norway it would have offered protection to outlaws who grasped it.
 As long as they hung on, the authorities could not arrest them (folklore says that more than a few outlaws starved to death while holding tight).